 For those who are full-time caretakers of the household and family, stay-at-home-mom (SAHM) burnout refers to a state of being depleted by this particularly challenging and often isolating role.
-Mothers are thought to be at higher risk for experiencing stress as they are typically the primary caregivers in family.1 With mindfulness, self-care, and support, stay-at-home-moms can start to cope with and prevent symptoms of burnout.
+Mothers are thought to be at higher risk for experiencing stress as they are typically the primary caregivers in the family.1 With mindfulness, self-care, and support, stay-at-home moms can start to cope with and prevent symptoms of burnout.

 What is Stay-at-Home Mom Burnout?

 Stay-at-home mom burnout refers to a state of chronic stress and exhaustion experienced by moms who have the full-time job of taking care of a home and kids.
-Burnout can also impact mothers who have careers outside of their home, too.
-However, SAHM burnout can be more difficult to spot, because of misperceptions that these women have more time, less stress, and an “easier” role than those who have additional responsibilities.
+Burnout can also impact mothers who have careers outside of their homes.
+However, SAHM burnout can be more difficult to spot because of misperceptions that these women have more time, less stress, and an “easier” role than those who have additional responsibilities.

 Symptoms of Stay-at-Home Mom Burnout

-Stay-at-home-mom burnout causes mental and physical exhaustion, which might manifest as fatigue, difficulty sleeping, and increased substance use.2 Additional signs may include emotionally distancing from one’s children–even leading to neglectful or violent behavior towards them–and a loss of enjoyment in one’s parenting role.3 Parental burnout can also lead to suicide or escape ideations.3 For loved ones, being on the lookout for these and other signs of stay-at-home-mom burnout can help you offer much-needed support.
+Stay-at-home-mom burnout causes physical and mental exhaustion, often manifesting as fatigue, difficulty sleeping, and increased substance use.2 Additional signs may include emotional distance from children–even leading to neglectful or violent behavior–and a loss of enjoyment in parenting roles.
+Parental burnout can also lead to suicide or escape ideations.3 For loved ones, being on the lookout for these and other signs of stay-at-home-mom burnout can help you offer much-needed support.

 Symptoms of stay-at-home mom burnout may include: